About the Podcast

 You're Out There in the Trenches

-Learn about moral charisma (德), meet Confucius's warrior-disciple 子路, and explore the chaotic Spring and Autumn period of Chinese history.
+Learn about moral charisma (德), meet Confucius's warrior-disciple 子路, and explore the chaotic Spring and Autumn period.
+Analects 15.4.

 Winner Takes All